eggopix/demo_git/README.md

 # demo_git
-Une démo de git
+Une démo de
-// Add modifications on my local machine
+// Add modifications on my ULTRA local machine welcome to the third add of content